July 25, 2017 | By: Paso del Norte Children’s Development Center

 Categories: Family Support

-Consider the age of your child to establish a good visual schedule.
-For children under the age of 6, using pictures with words is important.
+To make a visual schedule, first consider your child’s age.
+For children 5 and younger, combining pictures with words is important.
 Many parents use a whiteboard or a large piece of paper to write the schedule for the week.

 You can structure it by day or by week.
 If your child needs guidance in the morning to get ready for school, a schedule might look like this:

-When you provide a visual schedule for your child, you need to be as specific as possible.
-If there are changes to the routine that are coming up, talk to them about these changes so that they have time to prepare and adjust.
+When you provide a visual schedule for your child, be as specific as possible.
+If there are changes to the upcoming routine, talk to your child about them so they can prepare.
 You may have to do this more than once.

-Often, we fail to prepare our children for events or social situations that they have never experienced before.
-Preparing a child to attend a friend’s birthday party can be very different than preparing them to go to a restaurant or to church.
-If you incorporate pictures when you talk to your child about this new experience, they may have a better chance of comprehending what the situation will be like.
+It’s easy to forget that new social situations can stress out children with disabilities.
+Preparing a child for a friend’s birthday party is different than preparing them to go to a restaurant or church.
+If you use pictures to explain new experiences, they’ll have a better chance of understanding what to expect.

-If you are naturally organized and predictable, creating a visual schedule may not be difficult for you.
-But when you need organization and structure in your own life, it may be a bit more daunting.
+If you are organized, creating a visual schedule may not be difficult for you.
+But when you need organization and structure in your own life, it may be more daunting.

-You might want to take small steps towards setting up routines if you want to be successful.
+Take small steps toward setting up routines if you want to be successful.

-Talk to other parents of children with disabilities and share ideas on how to structure activities to make your family’s life a little easier.
+Talk to other parents of children with disabilities.
+See if they have ideas on how structure can make your family’s life easier.

 Categories: Family Support